 A programme of archaeological testing carried out under licence 99E0181, c.
-117m southeast of the proposed development area, identified nothing of archaeological significance (Bennett 1999:257).
+363m east of the proposed development area, identified nothing of archaeological significance (Bennett 1999:257).
 A potential feature consisting of a shallow spread of charcoal-rich soil, was found to contain a sherd of modern ceramic and was therefore deemed to be modern in origin.

 Archaeological testing was carried out within a greenfield area, c.
-200m north of the proposed development area in 2016.
-This revealed a post-medieval brick kiln along with two cremation pits of probable Bronze Age date (Duffy and Whitty 2019, Licence Ref.: 16E0526).
-The brick kiln was also identified during the testing of a link road through the site (Bennett 2016:306, 2018:299, Licence Ref.: 16E0468).
-The feature was large and similar in form to a previous brick clamp excavated to the north of the site in 2003 as part of an earlier residential development (Licence Ref.: 03E1681).
+323m to the north of the proposed development area in 2016.
+This revealed a post-medieval brick kiln along with two cremation pits of probable Bronze Age date (Duffy and Whitty 2019, Licence No. 16E0526).
+The brick kiln was also identified during the testing of a link road through the site (Bennett 2016:306, 2018:299, Licence No. 16E0468).
+The feature was large and similar in form to a previous brick clamp excavated to the north of the site in 2003 as part of an earlier residential development (Licence No. 03E1681).

 Monitoring of topsoil stripping in the vicinity of the Tully Vale residential development, c.
-81m to the southeast of the development area, led to the discovery of prehistoric features including a large assemblage of Neolithic lithic artefacts and post-medieval middens of waste from the military camp (Licence Ref.: 97E0279, 03E1598 and 04E0896).
-Although well recorded in documentary sources, test excavation indicated that the military camp has been ploughed out (Bennett 1995:102, Licence Ref.: 94E0201; O'Donovan 1997, Licence Ref.: 97E0279).
+395m to the south-southeast of the development area, led to the discovery of prehistoric features including a large assemblage of Neolithic lithic artefacts and post-medieval middens of waste from the military camp (Licence No. 97E0279, 03E1598 and 04E0896).
+Although well recorded in documentary sources, test excavation indicated that the military camp has been ploughed out (Bennett 1995:102, Licence No. 94E0201; O'Donovan 1997, Licence No. 97E0279).
 Testing was carried out in 1995 along the ridge, where five middens of charcoal and coal with a mix of 18th century glass and pottery were identified (Bennett 1995:102).
-Postmedieval cobble surface and hearths were excavated within the footprint of the Tully Vale/ Druid Valley residential development (O'Neill 1998, Licence Ref.: 97E0279).
+Post-medieval cobble surface and hearths were excavated within the footprint of the Tully Vale/ Druid Valley residential development (O'Neill 1998, Licence No. 97E0279).

 Archaeological testing under licence 19E0275, identified four pit/hearth features and a pit or post hole of probable prehistoric date, c.
-108m to the southwest of the proposed development area (Ní Cheallacháin and Murtagh 2019).
+323m to the south of the proposed development area (Ní Cheallacháin and Murtagh 2019).
 Testing also indicated the presence of c.
 3m of imported material across much of the site.

 A programme of archaeological testing and monitoring was carried along the route of the Luas line in 2006 and 2007, c.
-414m west of the proposed development area.
-Evidence of prehistoric settlement and traces of an 18th century military camp was identified and excavated (Licence 06E0944, Bennett 2006:668; Licence 06E0214, Bennett 2006:570; Licence 07E0095, Bennett 2007:544).
+28m southwest of the proposed development area.
+Evidence of prehistoric settlement and traces of an 18th century military camp was identified and excavated (Licence No. 06E0944, Bennett 2006:668; Licence No. 06E0214, Bennett 2006:570; Licence No. 07E0095, Bennett 2007:544).

-Testing along the line of the proposed Phase 1 Infrastructure associated with Cherrywood SDZ, indicated a significant level of disturbance due to recent construction; however, the outline of the former railway line was present (McIlreavy and Tobin 2016b, Licence 15E0471, Bennett 2015:311; 2018:073; Bennett 2018:381).
+Testing along the line of the proposed Phase 1 Infrastructure associated with Cherrywood SDZ, indicated a significant level of disturbance due to recent construction; however, the outline of the former railway line was present (McIlreavy and Tobin 2016b, Licence No. 15E0471, Bennett 2015:311; 2018:073; Bennett 2018:381).
 Five sites were identified during testing, comprising prehistoric, medieval, and post-medieval features.
 A further site was identified during monitoring, which consisted of a truncated burnt mound.
 All of these sites were subject to archaeological excavation prior to the construction of the phase 1 road development.

 Geophysical survey, archaeological testing, and monitoring has been carried out in advance of the proposed Tully Park development, c.
-434m to the southeast of the proposed development area.
-Testing revealed heavily truncated occupation evidence associated with the 18th century military camp and a cluster of burnt mounds (McIlreavy and Tobin 2016a, Licence E004640, Bennett 2016:042).
+134m southwest of the proposed development area.
+Testing revealed heavily truncated occupation evidence associated with the 18th century military camp and a cluster of burnt mounds (McIlreavy and Tobin 2016a, Licence No. E004640, Bennett 2016:042).
 Metal detection revealed a single military button for the Kildare Militia (ibid.).
-Later archaeological monitoring identified a hearth, pit and possible kiln (Licence E004640, Bennett 2018:191).
+Later archaeological monitoring identified a hearth, pit and possible kiln (Licence No. E004640, Bennett 2018:191).